mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 126 - Fake Null Object/readme.md

 A simple solution is to create a real object behaving like a null one.

-For example: '0' is numbers' null object.
+For example: '0' is the numbers' null object.

 '' (or "") is String's null object

-An empty collection is collection's null object.
+An empty collection is the collection's null object.

 # Sample Code